2023 Solar Incentives Guide for New Albany, OH - Tax Credits & Rebates

-The phrase "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the state of Ohio, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+Various kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be provided via the Ohio government, by your utility company or by county or municipality, while others are federal.
+You might qualify for any of the following types of solar incentives:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
-The money you receive from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled by your state government.
+Once your solar panel system meets a certain threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is generally considered part of your taxable income.

 Federal Solar Incentives